Kedar355/irctc-management-system/README.md

 ## Problem Statement

-Hey there, Mr. X. You have been appointed to design a railway management system like IRCTC, where users can come on the platform and check if there are any trains available between two stations.
-The app will also display how many seats are available between any two stations, and the user can book a seat if the availability is greater than 0 after logging in.
+Hey there, Mr. X. You have been appointed to design a railway management system like IRCTC, where users can come on the platform and check if there are any trains available between 2 stations.
+The app will also display how many seats are available between any 2 stations and the user can book a seat if the availability > 0 after logging in.
 Since this has to be real-time and multiple users can book seats simultaneously, your code must be optimized enough to handle large traffic and should not fail while doing any bookings.
-If more than one user simultaneously tries to book seats, only one of the users should be able to book.
+If more than 1 users simultaneously try to book seats, only either one of the users should be able to book.
 Handle such race conditions while booking.
+There is a Role Based Access provision and 2 types of users would exist :

+1. Admin - can perform all operations like adding trains, updating total seats in a train, etc.
+2. Login users - can check availability of trains, seat availability, book seats, get booking details, etc.

 ## Features